 The right customer insight can help transform your business.
 But first, you need to collect and analyze heaps of real-world data.

-VoIP solutions run on computers.
+VoIP runs on many different devices, including desk phones and softphones.
 That means they can record and process all sorts of call data.
 These include call session metrics, behavioral trends, individual agent performance, and others.

 7) Call Forwarding